 All About Wasps and Hornets Safer® Brand Deluxe Yellow Jacket Wasp Trap Controls

-Wasps, yellow jackets and hornets can be found throughout North America in meadows, orchards, woodlands, playgrounds, cemeteries, and urban and suburban backyards.
-They vary in their nesting preferences.
-Although they all chew wood pulp to build their nests, yellow jackets generally locate their nests below the ground surface while hornets and other wasps build their large nests up in the trees.
+Wasps, yellow jackets and hornets can be found throughout North America in meadows, orchards, woodlands, playgrounds, cemeteries, urban neighborhoods and suburban backyards.
+They vary in their nesting preferences while processing wood pulp to build their nests.
+Yellow jackets generally locate their nests below the ground surface.
+Hornets and other wasps build their large nests up in the trees or on buildings.
 Giant hornets will also build their nests in attics or house walls.

 Learn more about wasps and hornets: